thyagolrodrigues/Teste/README.md

 # 4) EDA (Exploratory Data Analysis):
 The databases from Our World in Data comes well-organized, so this was not a project that had much cleansing/transformation, but there will others in my portfolio to showcase my ability to do that.
 Below you can see the SQL query with the coding.
 I commented each step (initial look, understanding the columns, etc).
 I could answer all the questions only by using SQL, but I want to use Power BI for visualization.
 Hence, I did both, I left the code to answer each of the questions in the query, and later you will see I got to the same results in POWER BI.
-COLOCAR AQUI O CÓDIGO DO SQL: ORGANIZADO, COMENTADO, E COM OS MESMOS RESULTADOS DO POWER BI

 Below is the table that I created the view to use in Power BI.
-However, if you want to see to see how I got to the below, please click on "Clique here to see the whole code" located right after the code box below.
+However, if you want to see to see how I got to the below, please click on "Click here to see the whole code" located right after the code box below.

 ``` sql